Tools for model-independent bounds in direct dark matter searches: Conclusions

 Striving to devise model-independent methods for DM phenomenology (in direct detection but also more generally) is a crucial direction to pursue in order to make sense of the current exciting experimental panorama.

 { \paragraph{Acknowledgments.}

 E.D.N.~heartily thanks Liam Fitzpatrick and Ami Katz for useful discussions and explanations about their works \cite{Fitzpatrick:2012ix, Fitzpatrick:2012ib}.
-We also thank Vincenzo Cirigliano and Andrea De Simone for discussions.
+We also thank Vincenzo Cirigliano and Andrea De Simone for discussions, and Giorgio Busoni for checking our code and pointing out two problems with three plots in \Fig{fig:boundsindividual} (now fixed).
 This work is supported by the European Research Council ({\sc Erc}) under the EU Seventh Framework Programme (FP7/2007-2013) / {\sc Erc} Starting Grant (agreement n.
 278234 - `{\sc NewDark}' project).
 M.C.~is supported in part by the French national research agency {\sc Anr} under contract {\sc Anr} 2010 {\sc Blanc} 041301 and by the EU ITN network {\sc Unilhc}.
 E.D.N.~is supported in part by DOE grant DE-FG02-13ER42022.
 M.C. acknowledges the hospitality of the Institut d'Astrophysique de Paris ({\sc Iap}) and the Theory Division of CERN where a part of this work was done.
 E.D.N.~wishes also to thank M.C.~and P.P..
 But M.C.~wishes to thank E.D.N.~and P.P..
 In turn P.P., guess what, thanks E.D.N.~and M.C..}